 - Reduce the number of apps and scripts in your Shopify store because they come at a performance cost.

-Employ Google’s PageSpeed Insights tool to find out how your site performs and get useful tips on speed improvement.
-Navigate to the tool, insert the page link, and you’re good to go.
+Use Google’s PageSpeed Insights tool to assess your site’s performance and receive valuable tips for improving its speed.
+Navigate to the tool, insert the page link, and you’re all set.

 Make Your Store Secure

-With the amount of transactions, website visits, and personal data customers enter, online stores remain one of the softest targets for fraudsters.
+With the high volume of transactions, website visits, and personal data that customers enter, online stores remain one of the most vulnerable targets for fraudsters.
 Therefore, protecting a website from threats should be a top priority.
-One of the crucial security measures for eCommerce businesses is implementing HTTPS (Hypertext Transfer Protocol Secure).
+One of the crucial security measures for eCommerce businesses is implementing HTTPS.

 This protocol encrypts all information that passes between an online shop and its visitors.
 Users can quickly determine whether the website is safe by checking the address bar.
-A secure URL begins with “https” as opposed to “http” and has a padlock icon in front of it.
+A secure URL begins with “https” instead of “http” and features a padlock icon in front of it.
+To further ensure security, using an HTTP Header Checker by Feedthebot can help you verify that your website’s HTTP headers are correctly configured for optimal security.

 HTTPS is an absolute must for online retailers for two main reasons:

-- increasing visibility since Google uses HTTPS as a ranking signal.
+- Increasing visibility, as Google now uses HTTPS as a ranking signal.

 Fix Broken Links